pwmt/zathura/doc/man/zathurarc.5.rst

     ``$PAGE`` to the current page number, and ``$DBUS`` to the bus name of the D-Bus interface.

+  * ``file_chooser``:

+    Open a File Chooser Dialog.
+Uses the native file chooser on Windows and MacOS, desktop portals when available and otherwise GtkFileChooser.

   * ``focus_inputbar``

     Focus inputbar.